The Go Master: Cast

-Productions
+Production

 Wu Qingyuan is played by Taiwanese actor Chang Chen.
 Chang was nominated for the 2006 Golden Horse Award for best actor for his portrayal.
 The real Wu Qingyuan makes a short cameo appearance in the film's prologue.
 Produced by Liu Xiaodian with executive producers Wang Jun, Own Chen, Wouter Barendrecht, and Michael J. Werner.
 The screenplay was written by Ah Cheng.
 Costume design was by the acclaimed Emi Wada, famous for such films as Kurosawa's Ran, Dreams, as well as Zhang Yimou's Hero and House of Flying Daggers.

 Critical reception

 A.O.
 Scott of The New York Times called The Go Master "a stately and respectful biopic", as well as "deliberate and contemplative rather than dramatic or psychologically probing" and "gorgeously shot".
 The film was nominated for Achievement in Cinematography at the 2007 Asia Pacific Screen Awards.